smartenv-crs4/Keycloak-adapter-api/README.md

 An adapter API to seamlessly integrate **Node.js Express** applications with **Keycloak** for authentication and authorization using **OpenID Connect (OIDC)**.

 This middleware provides route protection, token validation, user role management, and easy access to Keycloak-secured APIs.
-Ideal for securing RESTful services, microservices, and Express-based backends. it is based 'keycloak-connect', 'express-session') and "@keycloak/keycloak-admin-client"
+Ideal for securing RESTful services, microservices, and Express-based backends. it is based on 'keycloak-connect', 'express-session' and '@keycloak/keycloak-admin-client'
 ---

 ## 📦 Features